Fitness habits you didn’t know were counterproductive

 You never take a day off

-When you get a roll on and chalk up a few exercise sessions in a row, it can make you feel like a seriously motivated human.
-We don’t want to throw you off, but too much of a good thing, is not a good thing (like that time we ate a whole tray of brownies).
+When you get on a roll and chalk up a few exercise sessions in a row, it can make you feel like a seriously motivated human.
+We don’t want to throw you off, but too much of a good thing is not a good thing (like that time we ate a whole tray of brownies).
 Studies have shown that exercising every day of the week, without downtime, can be detrimental.
-When muscle fibres are given the opportunity to repair (through rest) the fibres not only multiply but also fuse together in stronger bonds.
-This means that resting can actually be the key to becoming stronger.
-Take this as your permission to have a day (or two) off, in the name of growth and repair.
+When muscle fibres are given the opportunity to repair (through rest), the fibres not only multiply but also fuse together in stronger bonds.
+This means that getting some R&R can actually be the key to becoming stronger.
+Take this as your permission to have a day (or two) off in the name of growth and repair.

 You’re in a workout rut

 It’s easy to get stuck in a comfortable routine when it comes to your training regime.
 Whether it’s sticking to the same exercises because they’re fun, running the same track because it’s your fave or doing the same Body Attack class each week, the familiar is awesome.
 However, when we exercise regularly, our body becomes better at adapting.
 This means we need to increase the volume in our workouts to keep seeing the same results.
 Are you stuck in an exercise rut?
 Jazz up your next session with one of our workouts here.

 Forgetting to fuel